KhronosGroup/glTF/specification/README.md

 ### Nodes and Hierarchy

-The glTF asset defines one or *nodes*, that is, the objects comprising the scene to render.
+The glTF asset defines one or more *nodes*, that is, the objects comprising the scene to render.

 Each node can contain one or more meshes, a skin, a camera or a light, defined in the `meshes`, `instanceSkin`, `camera` and `light` properties, respectively.